Nitro-Time controlled-release capsules

 Brand Name: Nitro-Time

-Nitro-Time controlled-release capsules is used for:
+Nitro-Time controlled-release capsules are used for:

 Preventing chronic chest pain caused by heart disease.
 It also may be used for other conditions as determined by your doctor.

-Nitro-Time controlled-release capsules is a nitrate.
+Nitro-Time controlled-release capsules are a nitrate.
 It works by relaxing (widening) blood vessels.
 Chest pain occurs when the heart needs more oxygen than it can get.
 Relaxing blood vessels allows blood to flow more easily.
 This reduces the heart's workload and the amount of oxygen needed by the heart.

 Do NOT use Nitro-Time controlled-release capsules if:

 - you are allergic to any ingredient in Nitro-Time controlled-release capsules

 - you have increased pressure in or severe injury to the head